 Here are several tips to consider, if you want to start recovering from being MATCH’d or TMF’d:

 - Become PCI-DSS compliant merchant as quickly as possible and stop all MID applications until then!

 - Make the necessary adjustments to your business practices after discovering why you were MATCH-listed.
 Look at all of your refunds and chargebacks from a six-month period, if excessive fraud or chargebacks are your issue.
 Conduct an analysis of where you went wrong based on this information.

-- Clean up your business’ sales performance and reputation during the minimum 5-year period you are blacklisted.
+- MATCH can last up to five years.
+Clean up your business’ sales performance and reputation during that period.
 Hire an SEO company to remove negative media and make sure to correct the problems that got you that controversy in the first place.
 Reply to your customers on social media, the Better Business Bureau and other public forums.

 - Research and find a merchant service provider specializing in high-risk merchant accounts.
 Not all providers are alike.
 They should help provide solid solutions and information about your transactions, not just get you a credit card processor.

 - When you do start looking for another MID, provide excellent documentation for the application process.
 You are better off showing good processing statements that demonstrate low chargeback and fraud rates.
 While it’s not a guarantee, your chances of approval increase if your monthly volume is high (e.g. $100,000 or more).
 An acquiring bank may be risk-averse if you’re generating lower volume; typically under $10,000 per month.

 - You will be under review for an extended period of time, should you be approved for a new merchant account.
 Keep your new processing clean by keeping refund rates low and practicing fraud prevention.